 It’s normal to feel frustrated and wronged after an accident.

 Also, remember that the judge will read your personal injury demand letter if the dispute goes to trial.
-If the judge perceives you as antagonistic, you are unlikely to recover full damages.
+You are unlikely to recover total damages if the judge perceives you as antagonistic.

 Details in the Accident Description That Imply or State Responsibility for the Accident

 If you include these details, the at-fault party’s lawyer will focus on them and try to paint you as the responsible party.
-This will happen even if your role was minor.
+This will happen even if your role is minor.

 Too Many Details